top of page

 Our Daredevil Books edition is an illustrated hardback featuring 50 original photographs including many taken by T.E.
 Lawrence himself.

-by Angus Wardlaw
+'Passage' by Angus Wardlaw

 In 1845, the Sir John Franklin Expedition set out in their ships to find the fabled Northwest Passage - a direct trade route to the Far East that could bring untold wealth and power to the British Empire.